Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

 We propose to estimate the set of coefficient changes $\boldsymbol{\theta}(T)$ by minimizing the following penalized least squares objective function \citep{YuanLin2006}:

 where $\lambda_T$ is a tuning parameter and $\Vert \cdot \Vert$ denotes the $L_2$-norm.
+Minimizing the objective function in \eqref{eq:gfl2} yields the group LASSO estimator which is denoted by $\hat{\boldsymbol{\theta}}(T)$.
+Using a group penalty for $\boldsymbol{\theta}_i$, in principle, we assume common breaks across all equations as defined by \cite{QuPerron2007} and \cite{OkaPerron2018}.
+However, it should be noted that the issue of common or partial breaks is crucial for the specification of hypothesis tests required for the likelihood-based approach to detect the true number of breaks but it is not as important for the group LASSO estimator.
+Since we detect structural breaks by the Euclidean norm of the group of coefficient changes (vectorizing all coefficient matrices), only the total magnitude of each break enters our objective function.
+Consequently, prior knowledge about partial breaks would not improve our sensitivity detecting those breaks as much as it would in the likelihood-based approach.

-Minimizing the objective function in \eqref{eq:gfl} yields the group LASSO estimator which is denoted by $\hat{\boldsymbol{\theta}}(T)$.\footnote{Using a group penalty for $\boldsymbol{\theta}_i$, we assume common breaks across all equations.
-Efficient estimation of breaks that affect only some equations could be attempted using bi-level selection estimators as proposed in \cite{LiNanZhu2015} or by treating the equations separately \citep{Gao2019}.} In this way, we frame the detection of structural breaks as a model selection problem and, in principle, are able to use efficient algorithms from this strand of the literature \citep{HuangBrehenyMa2012, ChanYauZhang2014, YauHui2017} to eliminate irrelevant breakpoint candidates.
-Depending on the value of $\lambda_T$, a sparse solution is obtained so that the number of nonzero groups corresponds to the number of estimated breakpoints and the coefficient changes at each break are contained within the nonzero groups.\footnote{Practical guidance for the choice of $\lambda_T$ is given in \autoref{sec:sim}.} In the next subsection, we investigate the asymptotic properties of the first step estimator in this setting.
+Using these definitions, we frame the detection of structural breaks as a model selection problem and are able to use efficient algorithms from this strand of the literature \citep{HuangBrehenyMa2012, ChanYauZhang2014, YauHui2017} to eliminate irrelevant breakpoint candidates.
+Depending on the value of $\lambda_T$, a sparse solution is obtained so that the number of nonzero groups corresponds to the number of estimated breaks and the coefficient changes at each breakpoint are contained within the nonzero groups.\footnote{Practical guidance for the choice of $\lambda_T$ is given in \autoref{sec:sim}.} In the next subsection, we investigate the asymptotic properties of the first step estimator in this setting.